rism-digital/muscat-guidelines/default/en/institution_510.md

 ### Parallel form of name (510; ISDIAH 5.1.3)

-This field gives various forms of an institution's name, including translations.
+The field **Parallel form of name** gives various forms of an institution's name, including translations.
 Relationships to other institutions can also be recorded here.

 #### Parallel form of name (510 $a)